bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

 });
 ```
 <!-- theme: info -->
-> #### Note
+> #### Log order details
-> To log order details to the console, use the [Scripts API](/api-docs/scripts/scripts-overview) to inject the script into your theme's footer or add the script directly to `order-confirmation.html` by using the script manager.
+> To log order details to the console, use the [Scripts API](/api-docs/scripts/scripts-overview) to inject the script into your theme's footer or use the [Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager?language=en_US) to add the script directly to `order-confirmation.html`.

 ```js title="Log order details to the console" lineNumbers
 console.log('Log Order');